commonhaus/commonhaus.github.io/site/about/branding.md

 ---
 title: Branding Guidelines
 ---
-Our visual and verbal identity reflects our commitment to open-source innovation and collaboration.
+Our visual and verbal identity mirrors our dedication to fostering open source communities and promoting collaborative development.
-This guide provides an overview of how to use our brand assets correctly.
+This guide offers a detailed look at the appropriate application of our brand assets.

 ## Logo usage

-Our logo is a visual representation of our foundation's mission and values.
+Our logo symbolizes our foundation's dedication to the [principles and values](./index.md#our-guiding-principles) that guide our efforts.
-It should be used thoughtfully and consistently according to the following guidelines:
+It is essential to use our logo with care and consistency, adhering to these guidelines:

-- Do not alter the logo's colors or proportions.
+- Maintain the original colors and proportions of the logo without modifications.
-- Ensure the logo has sufficient space around it, free from text or other visual elements.
+- Ensure the logo is surrounded by ample space, keeping it clear of text or other visual distractions.
-- The logo should not be used in a way that suggests endorsement or partnership without explicit permission.
+- Usage of the logo to imply endorsement or partnership is strictly limited to those with explicit authorization.

 ## Color palette